 America once again participates in its favourite past-time of bombing countries that can in no way retaliate.
 There is a word that describes people who act that way, but the name alludes me.

 It’s not just Trump or republicans for whom this is an engaging “sport”, as the last few administrations have bombed the “proverbial” out of Afghanistan.
-Worth noting: The Obama administration dropped at least 26,171 bombs in 2016 alone, although they were distributed across 7 countries (and of course Afghanistan received some of that “rainfall”.
+Worth noting: The Obama administration dropped at least 26,171 bombs in 2016 alone, although distributed unevenly across seven countries (and of course Afghanistan received some of that “rainfall”.
 The seven countries he did bomb were Iraq, Syria, Pakistan, Afghanistan, Libya, Yemen, and Somalia and Trump’s national Muslim ban included 5 of these countries.

-This time however, America set about to destroy a facility they built in Afghanistan.
+This time, however, America set about to destroy a facility they built in Afghanistan.
 At least you can assume that the MOAB bomb was dropped with pin point accuracy to cause the most damage.
-Especially as the CIA would have likely retained the blueprints of the facility they built in collaboration with Osama Bin Laden.
-Spending $314M building a bomb – that by itself cost $16M each – is an expensive way to destroy a facility which was built for untold millions in the first place.
+Especially since the CIA would have likely retained the blueprints of the facility they built in collaboration with Osama Bin Laden.
+Spending $314M building a bomb – that by itself cost $16M each – is an expensive way to destroy a constructed facility which had cost untold millions in the first place.

 All this for a country that can’t afford the “horrendous expense” inherent in serving meals to the elderly, as Trump decides that Meals on Wheels is a burden the economy can’t afford.
 As many a pundit has observed, money to conduct war is always in plentiful supply.
-For example, here in Australia $195B on defense is affordable but increases in spending on health, welfare and education is not.
+For example, here in Australia, $195B on defence is affordable, but increases in spending on health, welfare and education are not.
 The hypocrisy and bullying of nations previously beaten into submission to the point that – because of America – a violent caliphate arises called Daesh/ISIS.
-It has been repeatedly said “wars against states which do not pose an imminent threat to America’s national security increases the threat of terrorism“.
+It has repeatedly been said “wars against states which do not pose an imminent threat to America’s national security increases the threat of terrorism“.
 Having done that, it doesn’t help if you start funding and supplying equipment to these terrorists as America did for a long time for ISIS.

 The shock discovery for the American senate, for example, that Toyota appeared to be supplying ISIS with massive numbers of Toyota vehicles, was ultimately revealed to be sourced from the America US state Dept dropping crate loads of vehicles into Syria.
 Without America, ISIS would never have been as well armed, trained or supplied.
 It would have died as a movement in the Middle East without the American military education and equipment to support them.
-Presently America is bombing their creations in both the insurgency they funded and the facilities they build, funded by money they apparently can’t spare to resolve the poverty of their own country.
+Presently America is bombing their creations in both the insurgency they funded and the facilities they build and funded, yet they apparently can’t spare to resolve the poverty of their own country.